Nikunjbansal99/Nikunjbansal99/README.md

 -->
 # Hi 👋, I'm Nikunj Bansal

-## **Data Scientist | MLOps Engineer | Researcher**
+## **Artificial Intelligence is my specialization as well as my passion.**

   <img align="right" alt="GIF" src="https://github.com/Nikunjbansal99/Nikunjbansal99/blob/main/code.gif?raw=true" width="500" height="320" />

 <p align="justify">
 Hi, I'm [Nikunj Bansal], an aspiring Data Scientist and a passionate MLOps engineer from India.
-My passion for Data Science lies to make this world a better place.
-Interested in environmental, political, and health related issues.
+My passion for Data Science lies in improving this world.
+I have previously worked as an MLOps Engineer at Railofy.
+Currently working as a Data Scientist at Cognizant.
+Also, Building CORD.ai, a Community that enables Collaborative Open Research in Deep Learning.
+Having an Expertise in Computer Vision and NLP Domain.
+Interested in Environmental, Food, and Health-related Issues.
 </p>
 <!--I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.-->